 What do I wear?

-This is more of an engagement session question.
 I would say something romantic or fly.
 Whatever that means to you.
 More than that what ever makes you happy and lovely.
 I’ve never seen your wardrobe so I can’t give too much direction on this.
 Do you have a feel that you want in your pictures?
 If there was a feeling that you both evoked as a couple (cool, funky, dope, elegant, street, etc.), what would you say it is?
 Dress in a way that tells that story.

 Locations are secondary for me.
 I really want your interaction.
 That’s what makes my images.
 I’d be lying if I said a dope location couldn’t help.
 I wouldn’t want to go to Iceland to have a shoot with you if amazing locations didn’t matter.
 But an amazing location without your love and chemistry would still fall flat in my opinion.
 That being said I guide couples by asking, “who are you as a couple?”
 Are you a netflix and chill couple?
 Do you hike and walk trails?
 Do you walk the city or township?
 Do you love the beach or panoramic views of the mountains?
 Travel much?